-A company secretary as an officer of the company is accountable of the Board.
-They are best placed to guide boards on proper corporate governance practices given their knowledge and familiarity with the records and charters of the board, the process and procedures in accordance with the Company's Constitution, and legal and regulatory requirements.
+A company secretary as an officer of the company is accountable of the board.
+They are best placed to guide boards on proper corporate governance practices given their knowledge and familiarity with the records and charters of the board, the process and procedures in accordance with the company's memorandum and articles of association, and legal and regulatory requirements.
 The Companies Act 2016 sets out the qualification, duties and responsibilities of a company secretary.
-The board will make use of the Companies Act 2016 as a benchmark to assess the company secretary.
+The board will make use of The Companies Act 2016 as a benchmark to assess the company secretary.